AlexAegis/dotfiles/readme.md

 caps as is to esc
 caps with something is ctrl and something either long caps is caps or ctrl caps is caps.
 Or both

+TODO: Sudo handling.
+If sudo is not set throw warning. and run only install.sh If sudo is set but no E flag or u, exit immediately